golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/error-handling.md

 > This is normal behaviour.

 If you want to handle signals yourself, you can disable the default behaviour by setting the `skipProcessSignals` option to `false` when creating the executor.
-If you do so, you will be responsible for shutting down the executor when a terminating signal is received.
+If you do so, you will be responsible for shutting down the executor when a termination signal is received.

 ```typescript
   const executor = await TaskExecutor.create({